Raymond Evans (USCG)

-Raymond Joseph Evans Jr. (February 22, 1921 – May 30, 2013) was a United States Coast Guardsman who was decorated with the Navy Cross for an act of "extraordinary heroism" during the World War II.
+Raymond Joseph Evans Jr. (February 22, 1921 – May 30, 2013) was a United States Coast Guardsman who was decorated with the Navy Cross for an act of "extraordinary heroism" during World War II.
 He is one of only six men in the conflict to have received the medal for actions performed while serving in the Coast Guard.

+Life and career

 Evans was born in Bellingham, Washington and raised near Seattle.
 Unable to find work out of high school, he volunteered for military service shortly before the United States entered World War II.
 Evans and his shipmate, fellow Washingtonian Douglas Munro were known as the Gold Dust Twins because of their inseparability.
 During the Guadalcanal Campaign, Evans was assigned to Naval Operating Base Cactus at Lunga Point, where small boat operations were coordinated.
 At the Second Battle of the Matanikau in September 1942, he assisted in the evacuation of Marines whose position had been overrun by Japanese forces.
 Remaining at his post despite the other members of his crew, including Munro, being killed or wounded, he used one hand to steer the Higgins boat that he was piloting and another to fire his machine gun, drawing enemy fire towards himself and away from the Marines.

 Evans received a commission, serving as an officer for the remainder of the war, and stayed in the Coast Guard until his retirement in 1962.
 Since his death in 2013, the cutter USCGC Raymond Evans and Ray Evans Medal, awarded annually to outstanding coxswains, have been named in his honor.

 Coast Guard service

 Evans and his friend Douglas Albert Munro enlisted in the Coast Guard in September, 1939, the month that Britain and France declared war on Nazi Germany.

 They served together on a Higgins boat landing craft off Guadalcanal during the Second Battle of the Matanikau.
 Munro died and was posthumously awarded the Medal of Honor; Evans received the Navy Cross.

 Evans was later commissioned as a Coast Guard officer.
 He commanded USCGC Ivy (WAGL-329), was the executive officer of USCGC Chautauqua (WPG-41) and was the Captain of the Port in Houston.

 He served in the Coast Guard until 1962, accumulating 12 years of sea-time during his 23 years in the service.
-He retired at the rank of Commander.
+He retired at the rank of commander.

 The Coast Guard awards an annual medal, named after Evans, to an outstanding coxswain.
 He died in 2013.